epklein/epklein.github.io/_pages/reading.md

 ## Currently Reading

-- {% include books/become-an-effective-swe-manager.md %}
 - {% include books/an-elegant-puzzle.md %}
 - *[Friend and Foe](https://www.goodreads.com/book/show/24388304-friend-foe)* by Adam Galinsky and Maurice Schweitzer
 - *[Numbers don't Lie](https://www.goodreads.com/book/show/50705179-numbers-don-t-lie)* by Vaclav Smil
 - *[Engineering Management for the Rest of Us](https://www.goodreads.com/book/show/58502800-engineering-management-for-the-rest-of-us)* by Sarah Drasner.
-A book we are reading in a *book club* at [VTEX](/about/vtex).
+A book we are reading in a *book club* at [VTEX](/about/vtex)
+- *[The Principles of Product Development Flow](https://www.goodreads.com/book/show/6278270-the-principles-of-product-development-flow)* by Donald G. Reinertsen

 ## Reading Recommendations